-That in the alleged 2012 Amended Trust neither the identification that Simon appeared or was known on that date to the notary was ed, so that my fatherneither appeared before the notary or was known to the notary of the alleged 2012 Amended Trust that Spallina and others have gained powers over the estates using are not checked, making it n alleged nullifiedan incomplete document that cannot be relied on legally and to properly notarize these documents, a further further possible evidence of, all beneficiaries have further liabilities and burdensand combined with the absolute evidence of forged documents in the estate of my mother, the question arises as just what is the bigger scheme attempting to be pulled here that would cause fraudulent, forged and incomplete documents to be submitted to this Court.
+That in the alleged 2012 Amended Trust neither the identification that Simon appeared or was known on that date to the notary was indicated, so that Simon neither appeared before the notary or was known to the notary at the time of notarization of the alleged 2012 Amended Trust that Spallina and others have gained powers over the estates using.
+The failed notarization of this document making it an alleged nullified document that cannot be relied upon legally and due to the lack of care and duty by TS to properly notarize these documents, a further Breach of Fiduciary Duties by TS and further possible evidence of Notary Public Fraud by TS and others, all beneficiaries have further liabilities and burdens.

-alleged 2012 Amended TrustThe document also appears improperly witnessed by Spallina, who acts as a witnessalleged 2012 Amended Trust in which he acted as the counsel that drafted the documentalleged 2012 Amended Trustalso Spallinaies they have acted in since day one after Simon’s death and these same documents also gave them interests in the Estates
+That the alleged 2012 Amended Trust of Simon also appears improperly witnessed by Spallina who acts as one of the two Witnesses to the alleged 2012 Amended Trust, a document Spallina prepared as Counsel and whereby under the alleged 2012 Amended Trust TS is also granting TS, Tescher and Spallina powers to act in the capacities they have acted in since day one after Simon’s death and these same documents also gave them interests in the Estates.